Boiled Egg Bhurji Recipe

 Eggs are the hero ingredient of this dish.
 Use free-range organic eggs for the best result.

-Butter and Oil – The combination of these two adds a nice taste to the Bhurji.
+Butter and Oil – Combining these two adds a nice taste to the Bhurji.
 You can replace butter with oil to make this dish dairy-free.

 Veggies – I have added the basic veggies such as tomatoes, onions, green chilies, and cilantro (fresh coriander leaves).
-You can also go ahead and add finely chopped bell peppers, carrots, mushrooms, green beans, etc.
+You can also add finely chopped bell peppers, carrots, mushrooms, and green beans.

-Spice Powders – You will need basic spice powders like Kashmiri red chilli powder, turmeric powder, coriander powder, and salt.
+Spice Powders – You will need basic spice powders, such as Kashmiri red chili powder, turmeric powder, coriander powder, and salt.

-You can also a little garam masala and black pepper powder to enhance the taste of the boiled anda bhurji recipe.
+You can also add a little garam masala and black pepper powder to enhance the taste of the boiled and bhurji recipe.

 Others – You will also need fresh ginger, garlic, and freshly squeezed lime juice.